-Wells Park Rail Runner Mural Project
+Wells Park Rail Corridor Mural Project

 The Wells Park Rail Runner Mural Project is a neighborhood initiative intended to beautify and improve the Rail Runner corridor between Mountain Road and Interstate 40, to support local artists and encourage youth participation in the arts.
 At present, the rail corridor is the very visible “entrance” and “exit” to downtown Albuquerque by the Rail Runner’s over 117,000 riders per month and the large national audience of Amtrak.
 The murals are intended to enhance both the image of the area and the experience of the rail passengers.
-Several murals are now complete and visible from the Rail Runner comuter train
+Several murals are now complete and visible from the Rail Runner commuter train.

 All photos 2012, courtesy of David Cudney

 Nanibah Chacon's mural, She Taught Us To Weave, reexamines toold of sustenance and communication in a complex age of technology.
 A low-powered radio transmitter emits the Navajo phrase "Hozo naahaslii" on station 96.9.
 "Hozho" encompasses the intrinsic value of living beauty.

 David Leigh's mural.
 Mirrored Robots, touches on ideas of camouflage, self-recognition an adaptive mimicry as they relate to machines, conveying the understanding that technology infiltrates life to such a degree that it becomes necessary for survival and identity.

 Larry Bob Phillips' murals are sister pieces titled Trance Dance and Dualities.
 While being primarily hand-made, the murals are conceived in the face of sweeping and inspiring changes wrought by the technological revolution.
 From sonar to vector graphics, these images use techniques and formalisms that are mathematical in essence.